openstack/ceilometer/doc/source/measurements.rst

 Volume        byte                   B
 Time          seconds                s
 ============  ========  ==============  =====

-Information units should be expressed in bits ('b') or bytes ('B').

 Here are the meter types by components that are currently implemented: